Max-Novak/APCS_Programs/README.md

   + == completed
   ? == not sure to do

-  -Reorganize all of the original labs
+  -Reorganize all of the original labs\n
     ?Pirate the lab specs?
   -Rewrite the revised labs